hudarashid/easyBank/README.md

 My first project using VS Code, and first time by using Git and Github

-Special thanks to Jesicca Chan (@thecodercoder) for making tutorial series building website from the scratch.
+Special thanks to Jesicca Chan (@thecodercoder) for making tutorial series building website from scratch.
 Youtube playist: https://www.youtube.com/playlist?list=PLUWqFDiirlsuYscECzks6zIZWr_Cfcx9k